Tutorials

 This method is a common favorite among sewists.
 Easy to sew because it doesn’t require sewing through the elastic.
 But that means the fabric can twist if additional lines of stitching aren’t added.
 Can also be tricky to press the fabric really evenly all the way around.
 The line of stitching is below the elastic, which causes the gathers to lay differently than when the elastic is sewn through.

-Method five
+Method Five

 Step 1: Fold the fabric in half around the elastic and sew right along the elastic edge.
 Be sure to not catch the elastic in the stitching!